Health FSAs: 5 things employers may not know

 5. Employers choose what to do with forfeited balances

 When participants don’t spend their entire elections and file claims by the deadline, the unspent balances are forfeited to the plan sponsor.
-Employers have a few options when deciding what to do with unspent elections:
+Here’s how employers can use those unspent elections:

 - Offset plan expenses.
 Employers can use the forfeited funds to offset their plan expenses.
 Most administrators charge an annual fee and a monthly account fee to administer a Health FSA – payroll-tax savings offset much of this expense.
 A $1,000 election reduces payroll taxes paid by $76.50 in most cases, which is typically enough to offset the monthly account fee for that participant.